 DuPage County 800-941-8681

-Providing housing and supportive services to individuals and families who are homeless often due to divorce, job loss or depleted savings.
+Providing housing and supportive services such as home loans to individuals and families who are homeless often due to divorce, job loss or depleted savings.
 During a temporary, short stay, participants work toward securing employment and permanent housing.
 Hope House provides the only 24-hour crisis hotline to assist in the single point of entry process for homeless services in DuPage County.

 Naperville CARES – Naperville Residents